cncf/tag-contributor-strategy/website/content/contributors/getting-started.md

 Open source is more than just a way of building software - it's a philosophy that promotes collaboration, transparency, and community.
 By sharing code openly, developers from all over the world can contribute their skills, knowledge, and creativity to projects that are used by millions of people every day.

-The open-source movement has changed how we create, share, and innovate, and it continues to grow and evolve.
-Whether you're a seasoned programmer or just starting out, open-source provides an incredible opportunity to learn new skills, work with like-minded people, and make a difference in the world.
+The open source movement has changed how we create, share, and innovate, and it continues to grow and evolve.
+Whether you're a seasoned programmer or just starting out, open source provides an incredible opportunity to learn new skills, work with like-minded people, and make a difference in the world.

 In this document, we'll explore the different ways you can get involved in open source, what knowledge you need to contribute, and how you can become part of this amazing community.
 So, let's dive in and discover the exciting world of open source!

 ### Join the Community

 To contribute to open source, it's important to join the community.
-Most open-source projects have a website or a [GitHub](https://github.com/) repository where you can find information on how to contribute.
+Most open source projects have a website or a [GitHub](https://github.com/) repository where you can find information on how to contribute.

 Open-source projects often have multiple communication channels to facilitate collaboration and support.
 The most common channels include mailing lists, forums, chat rooms, and issue trackers.
 These communication channels are generally listed on the websites or the repositories of the projects.
 These channels allow project members and contributors to communicate effectively and efficiently, ask questions, share ideas, report issues, and propose solutions.
-When contributing to an open-source project, it's important to use the appropriate communication channels and follow the community's guidelines for communication etiquette.
+When contributing to an open source project, it's important to use the appropriate communication channels and follow the community's guidelines for communication etiquette.
 Being an effective communicator is crucial to successful collaboration and contributing to the project's success.
 Being respectful and courteous when interacting with other community members is important.

-### Understand “Community” - the context of open-source projects
+### Understand “Community” - the context of open source projects

 Open-source communities are built on a foundation of collaboration, inclusivity, and diversity.
 Communities comprise a group of individuals with different backgrounds, experiences, and perspectives, who come together to share their knowledge, skills, and passion for creating something meaningful and impactful.
-To join an open-source community, it's important to understand what the community is and what it expects from its members.
+To join an open source community, it's important to understand what the community is and what it expects from its members.

 The community is not just a group of people working on a project but rather a living and breathing entity that expects respectful and courteous behavior from its members.
 It's crucial to be aware of cultural differences and to embrace the genuine spirit of community-based consideration for others.
 This means being patient, empathetic, helpful, and striving to create an environment where everyone feels valued and supported.